Skip to content

 Sample Illustration of a Dual Directional (Buffer) | 90% Threshold (10% Absolute Return Buffer)

 A dual directional barrier may provide an absolute return exposure relative to the underlier.
-If the underlier drops below the barrier level, the principal investment will be exposed to the underlier return on a 1 to 1 basis.
+If the underlier drops below the barrier level, the principal investment will be exposed to the underlier return on a one-to-one basis.
 Depending upon market conditions and the underlier, there may be a full loss of principal investment at maturity despite the dual directional barrier.

 Sample Illustration of a Dual Directional Barrier | 85% Absolute Return Barrier